After Extraction of Wisdom Teeth

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas (nitrous oxide/oxygen analgesia), or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
 If you have any questions, please do not hesitate to call us at Matthew Bruksch DDS, FACS

 Are Your Wisdom Teeth Causing You Pain?

 Don’t suffer any longer!
-Dr. Bruksch can gently extract wisdom teeth to relieve pain and prevent future complications.
+Drs.
+Bruksch and Altman can gently extract wisdom teeth to relieve pain and prevent future complications.